Mouna Geethangal: Production

 The inspiration for the story of Mouna Geethangal came to K. Bhagyaraj from Unmai Sudum, a short story by Jayakanthan, and Bhagyaraj's own personal life.
 Bhagyaraj's then fiancé was possessive about him during their courtship days, and could not tolerate even small mistakes from him.
 In an interview with S. Shiva Kumar for Mid-Day, Bhagyaraj said, "Mouna Geethangal is a real story.
 It is something that happens to everybody or his neighbour".
 Besides writing the script and directing, Bhagyaraj also starred as the lead actor.
 The film was produced by K. Gobinathan under Bhagavathi Creations, photographed by B. S. Basaviraj and edited by T. Rajasekhar.
 When the film was still under production, Bhagyaraj published the story as a serial in the magazine Kumudam.

 Soundtrack

 The music was composed by Gangai Amaran.
 The song "Mookuthi Poo Melae" is set in Mayamalavagowla raga.

 Release and reception

 Mouna Geethangal was released on 23 January 1981.
 On 8 February 1981, Ananda Vikatan gave the film an A rating, praising the screenplay and Bhagyaraj for integrating humour into the main story rather than making it a subplot.
 The reviewer also praised the lead actors for living through their roles.
 The Indian Express wrote, "Mouna Geethangal is a different movie, good for a family audience".
+Nalini Sastry of Kalki praised Bhagyaraj's script, direction and acting while also praising the acting of Saritha and the child actor who she felt dominates everyone; she also praised the music, cinematography and editing.
 The film was a commercial success, running for over 25 weeks in Indian theatres.
 It was also successful in Malaysia, where it grossed almost $100,000 during its 43-day run in three theatres at Kuala Lumpur.

 Remakes

+Mouna Geethangal was remade in Hindi as Ek Hi Bhool and in Telugu as Sathyabhama, both released in 1981.
+In 1991 it was remade in Malayalam as Chanchattam and in 1993 in Kannada as Mane Devru.